 Key facts

-• The state is also one of the poorest states in the country, with an average income of $5,000 compared to the national median of $8,000.
-Approximately 42% of the population lives in rural communities with fewer than 2,500 residents.
+- The state of Guerrero is one of the most violent and poorest states in Mexico, with an average income of $5,000 compared to the national median of $8,000.
+The government sent 25,000 troops to Acapulco after the resort was hit by Hurricane Otis to stop gang violence and threats.

 Health and behavioral health